pforderique/fritter-backend/README.md

 **Returns**

 - A success message
-- A object with the created feedsettings
+- A object with the created personal feed

 **Throws**